By: Chris Hansen

 Keil Moore contributed to this report.

-Chris Hansen is the managing editor for Peach State Media.
+Chris Hansen is the literary analysis essay conclusion paragraph managing editor for Peach State Media.
 In addition to serving as a contributor to the JumpOffPlus.com National Scouting Report, Hansen also covered girls’ basketball and women’s college basketball prospects nationally for ESPN.com.
 A graduate of the University of Washington with a communications degree, he has been involved in the women’s basketball community since 1998 as a high school and club coach, trainer, evaluator and reporter.
 He is a member of the McDonald’s All-American team selection committee.
-He can be reached at email@example.com.
+He can be reached at firstname.lastname@example.org.

 Keil Moore is the Director of Scouting for the JumpOffPlus.com National Scouting Report – a division of Peach State Basketball, Inc. He also is a contributor and national recruiting analyst for ESPN HoopGurlz.
 Moore has been involved in the community since 2007 as a recruiting analyst and trainer.
 He can be reached at email@example.com.